am02464/Reservation-Calendar--Angular-JS/README.md

 	```
 5. you can access the web app on **localhost:8000**

-**if it doesnt run please make sure the http-server is installed properly or intall it as a gloabal packege using the following command**
+**if it doesn't run please make sure the http-server is installed properly or install it as a gloabal packege using the following command**

 ```npm install --global http-server```